 The couloirs here are certainly the favorite spot of many local skiers (mine for sure).
-Long steep white stripes cut through the steep spruce forests and descend into Chamonix.
-In their longest form, starting from the cable car at 2500 meters, and taking the "Bellin couloir", "ENSA couloir", or the "Poste à Payot", they offer a negative vertical drop of up to 1500 meters non-stop- even the strongest skiers feel the legs burning!
+Long steep white stripes cut through the steep spruce forests and descend all the way to Chamonix.
+In their longest form, starting from the cable car at 2500 meters, and taking the "Bellin couloir", "ENSA couloir", or the "Poste à Payot", they offer a negative vertical drop of up to 1500 meters non-stop.
+Even the strongest skiers will feel their legs burning!

-My best of Brevent:
+My best of Brévent:

-- Freeride skiing or snowboarding- From the mid station of Plan Praz different lines descend directly beneath the gondola- provided that the temperatures are cold (sunny side) and the couloirs are full of snow.
+Freeride skiing or snowboarding: From the mid station of Plan Praz, different lines descend directly beneath the gondola; provided that the temperatures are cold (sunny side) and the couloirs are full of snow.

 My best of Flégère:

-- Steep Skiing: North face of the Aiguille de Mesure.
+Steep Skiing: North face of the Aiguille de Mesure.

 Domaine de Balme “Le Tour”

 Further east is the Balme area, which, at it’s highest point, shares the border with our Swiss neighbors.
 This area offers skiers two distinct faces.
-It’s western side is of rather modest steepness, and the slopes do not exceed red in difficulty- a delight for carving!
+It’s western side is of rather modest steepness, and the slopes do not exceed red in difficulty; a delight for carving!.

-From the same place an "adventurous" skier will be delighted to let himself be guided along incredible itineraries- "Le Nant noir,” well adapted to the most modest skiers, or the "Couloir du Van" and the “Orvé" more committing itineraries reserved for excellent skiers.
-I must also mention the North face of the Grandes Autannes where, even long after a snowfall, you can still find very cold powder (Shhhh don't talk about it too much...).
+From the top of this same lift, CHAMEX guides will show the willing boot packing freerider a new playground.
+A 10 minute walk takes us to the "Tête de l’Arolette.”
+3 steep couloirs, or a gentler slope, mark the beginning of some fun runs ending in the Combe des Jeurs.
+From the same place an "adventurous" skier will be happy to be guided along incredible itineraries such as "Le Nant noir,” which is well adapted to the most modest of skiers, or the "Couloir du Van" and the “Orvé;" more committing itineraries reserved for excellent skiers.
+I must also mention the North face of the Grandes Autannes where, even long after a snowfall, you can still find very cold powder (Shhhh…it’s a secret!).

+This area is unique, wild, and far from the crowds; these itineraries finish in Switzerland!
+In the small picturesque village of Trient, a taxi will be waiting to transport us back to France and the ski lifts in Vallorcine.
 A day of riding in the Balme area cannot end without a final run in the steep forest couloirs on the north side of Les Posettes.
 This last spot, another must for the local riders, offers us half a dozen different lines and 800m descents to the hamlet of Le Buet.
-Classically, a day here ends with a beer at the hotel du Buet, followed by a train ride back to Chamonix.
+Classically, a day here ends with a beer at the Hotel du Buet, followed by a free train back to Chamonix.